-- Personal, Social, Health and Economic (PSHE) education, to explore key areas such as self-esteem, emotional literacy, assertiveness, power, building resilience to radicalisation, e-safety and bullying. - Appropriate filters and monitoring systems are in place to ensure that 'over- blocking' does not lead to unreasonable restrictions as to what learners can be taught about online teaching and safeguarding. - The curriculum will be shaped to respond to safeguarding incident patterns in the setting identified by the Designated Safeguarding Lead and safeguarding team (e.g., to respond to an increase in bullying incidents). - Providing engagement opportunities with parents and carers to consult on key aspects of the curriculum. - Learners can inform the curriculum via discussions any youth worker.
+- A whole-school preventative education approach that prepares children for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment. - Appropriate filtering and monitoring systems are in place to ensure that 'overblocking' does not lead to unreasonable restrictions as to what children can be taught about online teaching and safeguarding.
+(Further information can be found in KCSIE 2024, page 40) - The curriculum will be shaped to respond to safeguarding incident patterns in the setting identified by the Designated Safeguarding Lead and safeguarding team (e.g., to respond to an increase in bullying incidents). - Providing engagement opportunities with parents and carers to consult on key aspects of the curriculum. - Learners can inform the curriculum via discussions with the youth worker.